Criminal Defense Lawyers for Assault Crimes in Los Angeles

 Contact a Los Angeles Criminal Defense Lawyer

 If you have been accused of an assault crime, you need to contact the experienced Los Angeles criminal defense attorneys at the Goldstein Law Group.
 A conviction could have life-altering consequences.
 Our lawyers know how to build an effective defense strategy to obtain the best possible outcome.
 In many cases, a self-defense argument could be a viable option.
 However, there are other potential legal defenses, such as a false accusation or mistaken identity.
 Every case of assault is unique and requires a thorough review of all the specific details.
 Let our law firm take a close look at the circumstances of your case and discuss your options.
+We serve clients throughout Los Angeles County from our Hollywood office located at 1645 Vine St #809 Los Angeles, CA 90028.
 Contact us at 323-461-2000.

 Get Help Now